GodzikLab/Embedding-Sequencer/README.md

 * HDF file(s) - Used to designate the <ins>clustering pool</ins> in use.

+* fasta_input & fasta_output folders - For organizational use.

-* sequencer.py script - Self-explanatory.
+* sequencer.py script

 ## Key Components / Explanation